mattermost/docs/source/manage/mmctl-command-line-tool.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

 The mmctl tool is a remote CLI tool for Mattermost which is installed locally and uses the Mattermost API.
 Authentication is done with either login credentials or an authentication token.
+This mmctl tool replaces the `CLI <https://docs.mattermost.com/manage/command-line-tools.html>`__ from Mattermost v6.0.

 Being installed locally enables System Admins for both self-hosted and Cloud Mattermost instances to run CLI commands even in instances where there's no access to the server (e.g., via SSH).
 This tool is currently in beta and can be used alongside the Mattermost CLI tool.
 In the future, the Mattermost CLI tool will be deprecated.